Table of Contents Hide

 Like FSA, you need to save a certain amount of money yearly (around $3,600 per individual coverage for HSA) to cover your health care costs, but with the exception that with HSA, you don’t have the one-year limit.

-One of the great advantages of health savings account (HSA) is that you can also pay for your deductibles, coinsurance or copayments.
+One of the great advantages of a health savings account (HSA) is that you can also pay for your deductibles, coinsurance, or copayments.
 This helps you lower your health care expenses.

-CareCredit is a healthcare credit card designed specifically to pay for the costs of health care services.
+CareCredit is a healthcare credit card designed specifically to pay for the costs of healthcare services.
 CareCredit offers financing for medical bills and health costs and is a good alternative for when your dental care is not covered by insurance.
-Because of that, it is a helpful way to overcome higher costs of your elective dental treatments like implants, veneer and clear aligner (Invisalign).
+Because of that, it is a helpful way to overcome the higher costs of your elective dental treatments like implants, veneer, and clear aligners (Invisalign).

 Frequently asked questions around Invisalign insurance coverage